 - When you have decided which cleanser you will use, wash it with your hands but do not rub it as it will be harmful to the filter.
 While cleaning, squeeze the excess water out.

 - After cleaning it with the cleanser, rinse it properly 2-3 times, and once you are done cleaning, let it dry completely and avoid putting it in the laundry dryer or using a hairdryer or a heat gun.

 - Squeeze your clean air filter in a clean and dry rag so that it can dry in less time or hang in a dust-free and warm environment.
 Avoid using a dryer as the heat produced can break down the glues holding the filter together.

 - Now, refit your air filter in its cage, ensuring that it hasn’t collected any dust particles in the meantime.
-Apply some grease around the surface before refitting your air filter in the bike.
-Greasing around the filter seat helps create a seal for the filter and improve air suction.
+Apply some grease around the surface before refitting your air filter on the bike.
+Greasing around the filter seat helps create a seal for the filter and improves air suction.

 All motorcycle manufacturers provide a table of Periodic Maintenance in the motorcycle owner’s service manual.
 It is given so that you can check your air filters using the company’s service manual.
 It ensures that the air filter works correctly and allows enough air to pass through it for complete combustion.

 You will have to clean/replace your air filter more frequently if you are riding in too dusty areas.
 Mostly, it is crucial to replace the paper element air filter as soon as there is dust buildup.
 But in the case of foam, mesh, or cotton filters, they can be washed, appropriately oiled and greased, and reused.